What is Sciatica?

 Sciatica is a type of pain originating in the sciatic nerve, which is the longest nerve in the body.
 The sciatic nerve branches off of your spinal nerves in the lower back, and travels through your hips, buttocks, and down the legs.

-Also known as lumbar radiculopathy, sciatic nerve pain occurs when some obstruction – like a herniated disc or a bone spur – compresses, pinches, irritates, or damages the nerve.
-This can cause acute, excruciating pain, and can make it extremely difficult to move, walk, and get through the day.
+Also known as lumbar radiculopathy, sciatic nerve pain occurs when some obstruction – like a herniated disc or a bone spur – compresses, pinches, irritates, or other spinal nerve damage.

 What Causes of Sciatic Nerve Pain?

 Typically, the sciatic nerve is damaged or compressed as a result of some other condition.
-Determining the cause of your particular case is an important diagnostic step in developing your course of treatment.
-Sciatica is a common complication of conditions such as:
+Determining the cause of your particular case is an important diagnostic step in developing your course of treatment options.
+Causes of sciatica may be a complication of conditions such as:

 - Lumbar spinal stenosis (LSS).